 Conclusion:

-The developmental educator referred Timothy for an assessment by a developmental pediatrician and recommended Timothy be considered for an increase in his current early intervention services.
+The pediatrician referred the child for a developmental assessment and to the early intervention program.
 Timothy was later diagnosed with a global developmental delay, and the developmental pediatrician recommended additional surveillance for risk of Autism through his 3rd birthday.